News and blog banners

 You can find affordable options under $50 on Amazon.
 This takes the hassle out of using rulers and box cutters to cut pages.

 Inkjet printers can only go so far in print resolution.
-For photography-quality prints, use a professional photo lab.
+For photography-quality prints, look for a print service that offers at least 300 DPI on coated stock.

-Order color prints on matte or glossy photo paper and adhere to chipboard pages just like stickers.
+Most local print shops can handle small runs at reasonable prices.
+Ask specifically for printing on matte or glossy photo paper — then adhere the prints to chipboard pages just like stickers.

 Use Perfect Binding